zey00/zey00.github.io/README.md

     <a href="https://journals.sagepub.com/doi/10.1177/0022167817706884#bibr5-0022167817706884">clik here for the full story of Dan</a>
     <h2>Patient Experience in a Trial of Psilocybin-Assisted Psychotherapy for Alcohol Use Disorder</h2>
     <h3>Mark</h3>
     <p>Mark was a Caucasian male in his 20s living with his parents and working full-time at the time of enrollment.
 His binge drinking began in his teens and intensified into adulthood.
-He reported frequent blackouts and occasional absences from work due to drinking episodes that lasted for days at a time.
-At baseline, he reported drinking on six of the past 84 days, with an average of 22 drinks per drinking day.
-Mark had made multiple unsuccessful attempts at treatment, and had attended hundreds of AA meetings.
-Mark started the study with the intention of attaining complete abstinence from alcohol.</p>
+He had frequent blackouts and occasional absences from work due to drinking episodes that lasted for days at a time.
+At baseline, he drank on six of the past 84 days, with an average of 22 drinks per drinking day.
+He had made multiple unsuccessful attempts at treatment and had attended hundreds of AA meetings.</p>
-    <c>"I just want to stop and have a normal life."</blockquote>
+    <blockquote>"I just want to stop and have a normal life."</blockquote>
     <p>During the first medication session, Mark encountered his anxiety and fears associated with failure.
 Though the effects were mild and difficult for him to communicate in words</p>
     <blockquote>“It was almost like finding the Holy Grail and the answer to all of life’s questions.”</blockquote>
     <p>Mark’s second medication session was higher in both dose and intensity.
 He was confronted by the harmful effects that his drinking had on himself and others.</p>
     <blockquote>He stated that “at one point, I felt I could have cried for joy,” when realizing that he was being given “a new slate.”</blockquote>
     <p>Mark remained abstinent during the 7 months following the second medication session</p>
-    <blockquote>“I wouldn’t be surprised if I never drank again,I got exactly what I need out of the experience.”</blockquote>
+    <blockquote>“I wouldn’t be surprised if I never drank again I got exactly what I need out of the experience.”</blockquote>
     <p>One month after this session, he remained abstinent and expressed a great deal of gratitude.
 Two years from his initial intake, Mark contacted to report that he continued to remain abstinent.</p>
     <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5826237/">clik here for the full story of Mark</a>
     <h3>Rob</h3>